jeswcollins/GMA/README.md

 <b>Conclusions</b>

 The GMA reduced the amount of human time spent on choosing a speaker while maxmizing schedule flexibility.
 Flexibility is important because if a new piece of data arises, a student scientist may want to present it right away.
 On the other hand, even if a student scientist isn't eager to present, they might benefit from describing their work, any obstacles they're facing, and from suggestions/feedback.
-For our group, the GMA algorithm was preferred to following a hard speaker-line up or trying to choose a speaker at the end of each meeting.
+For our group, the GMA algorithm was preferred to following a hard speaker line-up or trying to choose a speaker at the end of each meeting.

 If a group wants to get away with not having group meetings while their advisor is on sabbatical, it may be best not to automatically e-mail them a group meeting cancellation e-mail every week.
 This could be implemented with a "sabbatical" boolean.